GManTheMarioGuy/gmanscoopdxfork/README.md

 ## Mods
 Modding works the exact same way it does in sm64coopdx, considering this is a fork of sm64coopdx.

-Adding mods also works the exact same way it does in sm64coopdx.
+Installing mods also works the exact same way it does in sm64coopdx.

 ## How to host
 To host a game, press the `Host` button on the main menu.